EllyLoel/ellyloel.com/src/garden/ADHD.md

 title: ADHD
 ---

-The worst acronym in the world. 🙃
+The worst acronym in the world. :upside_down_face:

 ---